jamalomosun/portfolio-optimization/README.md

 # portfolio-optimization
-Portfolio Optimizer created for MATH 271 by Jamal Omosun and Angel Ortiz
+Portfolio Optimizer created for MATH 271 by Jamal Omosun, Angel Ortiz, and Ngelek Thayai